Trade directory · Springfield metro · Massachusetts

 How long does it take to get a building permit in Springfield?

-Springfield Building Department typically processes residential permits in 7-14 business days for complete applications.
-Complex commercial projects may take 30+ days according to city building officials.
+Springfield Building Department typically processes residential permits within 10-15 business days for complete applications.
+Complex projects or historic district approvals can take 4-6 weeks (Springfield Building Department).

 Q/05